Gemfile Builder (Ruby)

 How it works

-The ~> operator is what keeps versioning safe: ~> 7.2 allows any 7.x from 7.2 up but blocks 8.0, so you pick up bug fixes without breaking changes.
+The ~> operator is central to safe versioning: ~> 7.2 allows any 7.x from 7.2 up but blocks 8.0; ~> 7.2.2 restricts to 7.2.x only.
+This lets Bundler pick up patch releases automatically while keeping breaking version jumps out.